 Low self-esteem can lead down a dangerous road in life.
 You will witness yourself in crazy circumstances.
 You will place yourself around people who don’t know your self-worth.
-You will do things that you wouldn’t necessarily do if you was confident in who you are.
+You will do things that you wouldn’t necessarily do if you were confident in who you are.

 I know this from experience as well as witnessing everyone else around me.
 Also, by observing everyone in the media.
 People in the media bleed low self-esteem.
 Do you truly think they are happy because they got a tummy tuck and butt implants?